 b.
 Pensions - Employees Not Yet Retired

 Pensions paid by Acquiror for employees not yet retired at the time of the acquisition are Acquiror's costs, deductible by Acquiror as incurred.
 M. Buten & Sons v.
-Commissioner, cited in part IV.B.3.a., above.
+Commissioner.

 c.
 Qualified Retirement Plan Contributions